Stvff/Unfurl/readme.md

 ```
 3
 ```
-When running the evaluator with -all-states, you can see all the intermediate steps.
+When running the evaluator with `-all-states`, you can see all the intermediate steps.
 ```
 NNN0, intermediate
 NN1, intermediate